JoshuaOhYQ/etc2073/docs/index.md

     ---

-    Learn the fundamentals of Python, from variables and loops to functions and OOP.
-Perfect for beginners looking to start their programming journey.
+    Learn Python fundamentals - from variables and loops to functions and OOP.
+Perfect for beginners starting their programming journey.

     [:octicons-arrow-right-24: Get Started](https://joshuaohyq.github.io/AI-Python/Chapter1/)